lwshu/web-scrapers/README.md

-1. Scraper all RV dealers in US, collect name and address
+1. Scrape all RV dealers in US, collect name and address